criszst/keylogger-py/README.md

 # keylogger-py
-Um keylogger que registra tudo que uma pessoa digita no PC e salva num arquivo.
-Ele também tira screenshot da tela.
+A keylogger that records everything a person types on a PC and saves it to a file.
+It also takes a screenshot of the screen.

-Após um determinado tempo, ele envia um email contendo um log do que a pessoa digitou e uma screenshot da tela.
+After a certain amount of time, it sends an email containing a log of what the person typed and a screenshot of the screen.

-(ele fica mandando esse email de tempos em tempos)
+(it keeps sending this email from time to time)

-# Dependencias
+# Dependencies
-- [Google API - Gmail] - Envia o email.
+- [Google API - Gmail] - Sends the email.

-- [Pynput] - Pega o que a pessoa está digitando.
+- [Pynput] - Gets what the person is typing.

-- [Pyautogui] - Tira uma screenshot da tela.
+- [PyAutoGui] - Takes a screenshot of the screen.